 - Accredited National Award for SEND Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school. - A Masters degree in Education with an SEND inclusion focus. - Trauma Informed School (TIS) Practitioner training and continues to attend online update sessions to ensure TIS approaches supported are embedded in teaching, learning and SEND practices. - Work, Rest and Play the Sensory Way (WRAPS).
 The training provides an understanding of individual sensory differences and needs, enabling teachers to identify and support sensory challenges faced by children within the school environment.
-On completion of the training the SENDCo is able to disseminate learning within the school so that basic strategies are introduced as needed to support pupils' sensory regulation and enable them to make a referral where necessary. - Deputy Safeguarding Lead training - Every Leader a Leader of SEND essential information and actions for leaders in leading SEND across a school - Supporting Communication for Children with Complex Needs - Attends Williams Syndrome Foundation webinar sessions - Fun Fit training

-Time to Talk
+On completion of the training the SENDCo is able to disseminate learning within the school so that basic strategies are introduced as needed to support pupils' sensory regulation and enable them to make a referral where necessary. - Deputy Safeguarding Lead training - Every Leader a Leader of SEND essential information and actions for leaders in leading SEND across a school - Supporting Communication for Children with Complex Needs - Lego Therapy training - Fun Fit training - Time to Talk - Intensive Interaction training - Blank Levels for Speech and Language